roadrunner-server/api/README.md

 go get go.buf.build/protocolbuffers/go/roadrunner-server/api
 ```

-Proto API used for the external integrations for the RPC (mostly) or as the internal communications.
+The Proto API is used for external integrations, mostly for RPC or as internal communications.
 For example:
 ```go
 package foo